-- A U.S. person that is a shareholder of a foreign corporation that no longer qualifies as a PFIC under either the income or asset test of section 1297(a) or - A U.S. shareholder (as defined in section 951(b)) that owns stock in a foreign corporation that is a CFC and is not treated as a PFIC with respect to the U.S. shareholder under section 1297(d).
+- A U.S. person that is a shareholder of a foreign corporation that no longer qualifies as a PFIC under either the income or asset test of section 1297(a) or - A U.S. shareholder (as defined in section 951(b)) that owns stock in a foreign corporation that is a CFC and a PFIC, but that is not treated as a PFIC with respect to the U.S. shareholder under section 1297(d).

-Such persons may elect to treat the stock of the foreign corporation as sold on the last day of the last tax year of the foreign corporation in which it was treated as a PFIC (termination date) for its fair market value on that date.
+Such persons may elect to treat the stock of the foreign corporation as sold for its fair market value on the last day of the last tax year of the foreign corporation in which it was treated as a PFIC (termination date) or the first day on which the qualified portion of the shareholder's holding period in the section 1297(e) PFIC begins (qualification date), as applicable.

-- The gain from the deemed sale is taxed as an excess distribution. - The basis in the stock is increased by the amount of the excess distribution taxed to the shareholder making Election E. - The new holding period of the stock begins on the date after the deemed sale. - Election E may be made for stock on which there would be a loss, but the loss is not recognized.
+- The gain from the deemed sale is taxed as an excess distribution. - The basis in the stock is increased by the amount of the excess distribution taxed to the shareholder making Election F. - Solely for purposes of applying the PFIC rules, the new holding period of the stock begins on the date after the termination date or on the qualification date, as applicable. - Election F may be made for stock on which there would be a loss, but the loss is not recognized.

-For more information on making this election, see Regulations sections 1.1297-3(b) and 1.1298-3(b).
+For more information on making this election, see Regulations sections 1.1297-3(b) (1297(c) PFIC), and 1.1298-3(b) (former PFIC).

-This election must be made by the due date of the shareholder's original tax return (or by filing an amended return within 3 years of the due date, as extended under section 6081, of the original return) for the tax year that includes, as appropriate, either the last day of the last year of the foreign corporation during which it qualified as a PFIC or the first day on which the qualified portion of the shareholder's holding period in the PFIC begins, as determined under section 1297(d).
+This election must be made by the due date of the shareholder's original tax return (or by filing an amended return within 3 years of the due date, as extended under section 6081, of the original return) for the tax year that includes, as appropriate, either the termination date or qualification date.
 However see Form 8621-A (and Regulations sections 1.1297-3(e) and 1.1298-3(e)) if the 3-year period has expired.

-- 1. Check box E in Part I and - 2.
-Enter the gain or loss on line 10f of Part IV.
-If a gain, complete the rest of Part IV.
+- 1. Check box F in Part II and - 2.
+Enter the gain or loss on line 15f of Part V. If a gain, complete the rest of Part V.